 Legal-age residents are permitted to possess and responsibly consume alcoholic beverages in their rooms or in the room of another legal-age resident as long as the doors to the rooms remain closed.
 Legal-age residents may be held responsible for irresponsible drinking.
 Guests who are of legal age also may responsibly consume alcoholic beverages in room(s) of legal-age residents.
 Residents may not make alcohol available to anyone who is not of legal age, and no guest may provide or bring alcohol into any residence hall.
 When a resident of legal drinking age is living with a resident who is under 21 years old, no alcohol will be permitted in the room.
 In addition, kegs of beer and alcohol punch are not allowed in the residence halls.

 If students are suspected of a policy violation, hall staff may request proof of identification to verify age and/or search bags or coolers.
 Students are not immune to arrest or civil prosecution for underage drinking in a residence hall.
-See pages 32 and 55 for additional policies about alcohol.

 In addition to being illegal, gambling is considered detrimental to the environment in the residence halls and is not permitted.
 Wisconsin statutes expressly forbid gambling in any form.
 Students who violate this law subject themselves to possible disciplinary action.

 Solicitation is defined as any activity that seeks to entice or gain support from resident students at Marquette.
 Therefore, this policy applies to a wide range of activities, all of which are prohibited unless specifically approved by Residence Life.
 These activities may include advertising, selling, petitioning, campaigning for political candidates, distributing flyers in mail boxes and surveying residence hall students by telephone, mail or in person.